OpenNebula/docs/source/advanced_components/ddc/default.rst

     $ oneprovision create example_ec2.yaml
     ID: ea5a0e54-7b22-4535-9e70-de6bc197f228

-.. warning:: This will take a bit, because the hosts need to be configured by Ansible.
+.. warning:: This will take a bit, because hosts need to be allocated on AWS/Packet, configured to run hypervisor, and added into OpenNebula.

 Infrastructure Validation
 #########################